VirtoCommerce/vc-platform/docs/release-information/update-to-version-3-800/update-platform-and-modules-to-3-800.md

 ### Update Solution to NET8

-Download and execute the vc-net8-update.ps1 PowerShell script in your solution folder.
+Download and execute the [vc-net8-update.ps1Power Shell script](vc-net8-update.ps1) in your solution folder.

+**Note:** Set powershell script as trusted if required.

 ```ps1
 vc-net8-update.ps1